 Upcoming BSP events

-The BSP Spring Meeting in 2020 will be held at University of Edinburgh on 12-15 April.
-More details to follow.
+The BSP Spring meeting in 2022 will be held at the University of York.

-Other organisations run events that you might find interesting: here are some up and coming events occurring across the world for those with an interest in parasitology.
+Other organisations run events that you might find interesting: here are some up and coming online events from across the world for those with an interest in parasitology.

 The 29th Annual Meeting of the German Society for Parasitology will be held online on 15-17 March 2021.
 The deadline for abstracts is 30 November 2020.